-- No capital duties - A real estate transfer tax of 6% applies if the FBI acquires Dutch real estate or shares of Dutch real estate companies (a 2% rate applies to residential real estate)
+- No capital duties - A real estate transfer tax of 8% applies if the FBI acquires Dutch real estate or shares of Dutch real estate companies

-An 8% real estate transfer tax (overdrachtsbelasting) applies if the FBI acquires Dutch real estate.
-In addition, an acquisition leading to an interest of at least one third in a real estate company is subject to real estate transfer tax as well.
-Real estate transfer tax is levied from the acquirer of Dutch real estate (or the shares of the Dutch real estate company).
+An 8% real estate transfer tax (overdrachtsbelasting) applies if the FBI acquires Dutch real estate (in 2022).
+In addition, an acquisition leading to an interest of at least one-third in a real estate company is subject to real estate transfer tax as well.
+Real estate transfer tax is levied on the acquirer of Dutch real estate (or the shares of the Dutch real estate company).